 - Grill oysters until they begin to open

-- Use knife to separate the oyster meat from the shell – set aside oyster meat in a bowl.
+- Use knife to separate the oyster meat from the shell and set aside oyster meat in a bowl.

-- Set aside the “top” of the oyster shell – the bottom, where the oyster meat is connected to the shell tend to be flatter, while the top is more concave, forming a shallow “bowl” when placed upside down.
+- Separate the top of the oyster shell from the bottom.
+The bottom of the oyster is where the oyster meat was connected to the shell and tends to be flatter, while the top is more concave, forming a shallow bowl when placed upside down.

 - Discard any unopened oysters

-- For the final grilling, lay out the tops of the shell on a cookie sheet, and place an oyster in each one.
+- For the final grilling, lay out the tops of the shell on a cookie sheet to act as a bowl, and place an oyster in each one.

 - Disperse half of the oyster sauce onto the oysters

 - Carefully transfer the shells back to the grill on high heat, making sure not to spill the sauce.

 - Add remainder of sauce

 - Don't be afraid of flame ups as this will help char the outside of the shells and add the smokey flavor.